Milford Track Guided Walk Itinerary

 The Milford Track Guided Walk is an amazingly luxurious 5 day/4 night adventure - as far as multi-day hiking goes - traversing the heart of Fiordland National Park and a World Heritage area on New Zealand's scenic South Island.
 The Milford Track is the most famous and popular of New Zealand's nine renowned Great Walks, and taking the guided option means anyone with a reasonable level of fitness can do the "finest walk in the world" without having to carry a heavy pack, cook, or give up any of the comforts of home.
-For two weeks of hiking while being pampered, check out our Manuka 14-day hiking trip, that includes the entire Milford Track Guided Walk as well as many stunning day hikes around the South Island.

 The Milford Track is located in the southwest of New Zealand's South Island and starts at the head of Lake Te Anau and finishes in Milford Sound.
 Te Anau, the nearest township, has a full range of accommodation, shopping and hiking gear hire services.
 It is a 1 hour 45 minute drive from Invercargill, 2 hours from Queenstown, 3 hours 30 minutes from Dunedin and 8 hours from Christchurch.